-COU RSE OBJECTIVES 1 To gain knowledge about various bearings and design procedure of journal, ball bearings. and roller 2 To learn about design and analysis of the engine parts such as cylinder, piston, connectic crankshaft. ing rod and 3 3 To impact knowledge on design and analysis of power screws and Stresses applied in different types of beams 4 Learn to design the mechanical systems for power transmission elements such as belts, c and wire ropes. hain drives 5 To steps involved in the design procedure of spur and helical gears.
-COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Identify suitable bearing based on the application of the loads and predict the life of the bearing.
+COU RSE OBJECTIVES 1 To gain knowledge about various bearings and design procedure of journal, ball and roller - bearings.
+2 2 To learn about design and analysis of the engine parts such as cylinder, piston, connecting rod an crankshaft.
+3 To impact knowledge on design and analysis of power screws and Stresses applied : types of beams in different Learn to design the mechanical systems for power transmission elements such as belts, c hain drives 4 and wire ropes.
+5 To steps involved in the design procedure of spur and helical gears.
+COU RSE OUTCOMES Unon successful completion of the course, the student will be able to: Cognitive Opon succession completion of the course, the student will be able to.
+Level C01 Identify suitable bearing based on the application of the loads and predict the life of the bearing.
 K3 CO2 Design the engine parts such as cylinder, piston, connecting rod and crankshaft K4 CO3 Design of power screws subjected to loading and stresses applied in different types of beams.
-K4 CO3 CO4 of beams.
-Analyze power transmission efficiencies through belts chains pulleys and wire K4 K4 of beams.
-Analyze power transmission efficiencies through belts, chains, pulleys and wire ropes.
+K4 CO4 Analyze power transmission efficiencies through belts, chains, pulleys and wire ropes.
+K4 CO5 Select the appropriate gear for the given operating conditions.
+K3